janus-idp/backstage-plugins/plugins/tekton/README.md

    ![tekton-tab](./images/tekton-plugin-user2.png)

-1. Select a PipelineRun to view the related resources with a Kubernetes cluster.
+1. Click a PipelineRun name in the list to view the PipelineRun visualization.

    ![pipelinerun-view](./images/tekton-plugin-user3.png)